rajupawar2202/MyWebSite/README.md

-This is Dveloped using Java Dynamic Web Project - Servlet
+This is Dveloped using Java Dynamic Web Project - Servlet.